 This is a semester-long college course, designed to be taken one step at a time throughout the semester rather than hurriedly over the span of a few days, or a few weeks.
 We will therefore not allow extensions on due dates during the last two weeks of classes unless you have completed at least eighty percent of the assessments given up to that point, including the LSQA.
 For example, if the LSQA and nine other assessments have been given by the start of the last two weeks of classes, then you will need to have completed the LSQA and at least seven other assessments in order to receive any extensions on due dates during the last two weeks of classes.
 Please note that the assessments need to be completed in order.
 Therefore, an extension on a specific assessment will not be granted if you have prior outstanding assessments.
-For example, if you request an extension on Assessment 8 but you did not complete Assessment 3, then you will be denied an extension on Assessment submissions, including assessments where extensions were granted, but not including the final assessment.
+For example, if you request an extension on Assessment 8 but you did not complete Assessment 3, then you will be denied an extension on Assessment 8 but you may receive an extension on Assessment 3.
+The last day of classes will be the deadline for all assessment submissions, including assessments where extensions were granted, but not including the final assessment.

-Grades & Assessments
+Grades